 15.1.2(f) Except in the case of an act or omission done with intent to cause Damage or recklessly and with knowledge that Damage would probably result, our liability in the case of Damage would probably result, our liability in the case of Damage to Checked Baggage shall be limited to USD 20 per kilogram and in the case of Damage to Unchecked Baggage shall be limited to USD400 per passenger.
 If the weight of Baggage is not recorded on the Baggage Check, it is presumed that the total weight of the Checked Baggage does not exceed the applicable free baggage allowance for the class of carriage concerned.
 If in the case of Checked Baggage a higher value is declared in writing pursuant to an excess valuation facility, our liability shall be limited to such higher declared value.

 15.1.2(g) Except where other specific provision is made in these Conditions, we shall be liable to you only for recoverable compensatory Damage for proven losses and costs, and in any event, we shall not be liable for indirect, consequential,

 15.1.2(h) We are not liable for any Damage caused by your Baggage.
 You shall be responsible for any Damage caused by your Baggage to other persons or property including our property.

-15.1.2(i) We shal have no liability whatsoever for Damage to articles not permitted to be contained in Checked Baggage under 8.3, including fragile or perishable items, items having a special value, such as money , jewellery, precious metals, computers, personal electronic devices, negotiable papers, securities, or other valuables, business documents, passports and other identification documents, or samples.
+15.1.2(i) We shall have no liability whatsoever for Damage to articles not permitted to be contained in Checked Baggage under 8.3, including fragile or perishable items, items having a special value, such as money , jewelry, precious metals, computers, personal electronic devices, negotiable papers, securities, or other valuables, business documents, passports and other identification documents, or samples.